Why Buying Health Insurance Early in Life is a Smart Financial Move

 As the word individual suggests, such a plan covers only one person.
 The benefits or sum insured of this policy cannot be transferred to anyone else, including your immediate family members.

-This type of health insurance plan covers 4 to 6 members of the same, immediate family unit under one plan.
-The covered members must share the sum insured amount between themselves.
+This type of health insurance plan covers 4 to 6 members of the same immediate family unit under one plan.
+The covered members must share the sum insured amount among themselves.

-The cost of treating illnesses like cancer, heart diseases, kidney ailments, etc., tends to be high.
-With a critical illness policy, you can easily manage the costs of such illnesses, due to the high sum insured.
+The cost of treating illnesses like cancer, heart disease, kidney ailments, etc., tends to be high.
+With a Critical illness cover, you can easily manage the costs of such illnesses due to the high sum insured.

 If your base policy has a lower sum insured and you want to enhance it, you can go for a top-up health plan.
 Top-up plans are typically inexpensive and fairly easy to obtain.